Rashid bin Ahmad Al Mualla

-Sheikh Rashid bin Ahmad Al Mualla (1876–1922, شيخ راشد بن أحمد المعلا) was the Ruler of Umm Al Quwain from 1904–1922, one of the Trucial States and today one of the seven emirates forming the United Arab Emirates (UAE).
+Sheikh Rashid bin Ahmad Al Mualla (1876–1922, شيخ راشد بن أحمد المعلا) was the Ruler of Umm Al Quwain from 1904 to 1922, one of the Trucial States and today one of the seven emirates forming the United Arab Emirates (UAE).
 He gained influence over the tribes of the interior at the expense of the pre-eminent Trucial Ruler of the time, Sheikh Zayed bin Khalifa Al Nahyan.

 Accession

 He acceded on 13 June 1904 following the death of his father, Sheikh Ahmad bin Abdulla Al Mualla.
 He wrote to the British Political Resident in September of that year, affirming his accession and accepting the treaty obligations entered into by his forebears.
 Soon after acceding, he married a daughter of the Ruler of Ajman – his Uncle (on his mother's side).

 Warring tribes

 Rashid bin Ahmed was an astute politician and embarked on a campaign to enhance his influence among the Bedouin tribes, particularly the powerful Bani Qitab.
 This led, in 1905, to his involvement in a dispute which had broken out in the Wadi Hatta between the Na'im tribe and the Bani Qitab.

 The town of Masfout in the Wadi Hatta was traditionally home to the Na'im, who were originally from Buraimi.
 The town abutted the Dubai exclave of Hatta, known then as Hajarain.
 They found themselves under threat when the Bani Qitab built a fort named Al Hauz in the wadi at a place known as Jabail and started to harass caravans passing through the pass to and from the Omani Batina coast.
 Rashid bin Ahmad Al Mualla backed the Bani Qitab in their adventure, even lending financial support, but a meeting was called of the five Trucial Sheikhs in September 1905, in Dubai, under the leadership of Sheikh Zayed bin Khalifa Al Nahyan, where it was agreed the fort at Jabail should be demolished and Masfout be restored to the Na'im.

 Urged by Zayed bin Khalifa to stop interfering with the Bani Qitab and tribal politics, Rashid Bin Ahmad supported the Bani Qitab and although the Na'im retained Masfout, Rashid gained a role in the affairs of the Bedouin at Zayed's expense.
 This ascendancy continued the following year, when the Bani Qitab were in dispute with the Balush of Dhahirah, a tribe loyal both to the Bani Yas of Abu Dhabi and the Al Bu Falasah of Dubai.